-- 1. The Start/Stop button start is used to start or stop the acquisition of samples.
+- 1. The Start/Stop button is used to start or stop the acquisition of samples.
 When starting acquisition, all previous samples are lost. - 2.
-The Export... button $\boxed{\text{Export...}}$ is used to save the acquisition data in a CSV file.
-See "The Graphical Area" (\rightarrow p.
-605) for more information.

-- 3. The Plug Trace Times Channels button ()) is used to quickly load and display these channels: - Channel 1: Cycle Jitter (in μs)
+The Export... button is used to save the acquisition data in a CSV file.
+See "Oscilloscope Graphical Area" (→ p.
+534) for more information. - 3.
+The Plug Trace Times Channels button () is used to quickly load and display these channels: - Channel 1: Cycle Jitter (in μs)